bryan-vernanda/week-9-cy-bdd-asg/README.md

 ## 🔍 Key Findings

 1. ✅ **Login Feature:**
-   The login feature works flawlessly with no errors or unexpected behavior during test execution.
+   The login feature works flawlessly, with no errors or unexpected behavior during test execution for both positive and negative cases.

 2. ⚠️ **Add Admin Feature:**
    While adding a new admin works as expected, the `username` field must be **unique** on every test run.